Guanajuato: Climate

 Climates in the state are grouped by precipitation and average temperatures into three major groups.
 The semiarid climate is characterized by the fact that evaporation often exceeds precipitation.
 Most of the vegetation in these areas is arid grassland with desert plants such as nopal.
 These climates cover about 40% of the state, mostly in the north.
 Semiarid temperate regions are found in the municipalities of San Felipe, San Diego de la Unión, San Luis de la Paz, part of Dolores Hidalgo and San José de Iturbide, where precipitation varies between 400 and 500 mm and the average temperature is between 16 and 18 °C. Semiarid semihot climates can be found north of Dolores Hidalgo, around León and in areas near Celaya.
-In these municipalities, rainfall averages between 600 and 700 mm and the average annual temperature is between 18 and 20 °C. Temperate climates are judged by the presence of holm oak and pine forest, pine forests and/or pine forests with meadows.
+In these municipalities, rainfall averages between 600 and 700 mm and the average annual temperature is between 18 and 20 °C. Temperate climates are judged by the presence of oak and pine forest, pine forests and/or pine forests with meadows.
 Humidity varies in these forest regions.
 Temperate semi-moist areas are mostly found in the southeast municipalities of Apaseo, Coroneo and Jerécuaro and in the center of the state.
 Precipitation varies from 600 to 700 mm and the average temperature is between 16 and 18 °C. Temperate and somewhat humid climates have rainfall averages of between 700 and 800 mm, with temperatures between 16 and 18 °C. These can be found in Pénjamo, Coroneo, Jerécuaro and parts of Guanajuato (municipality) and Dolores Hidalgo.
 Temperate climates with the most humidity are in Santa Rosa and municipality of Guanajuato.
 These have rainfall averages over 800 mm and average temperatures under 16 °C. Hot and moist climates in the state have temperatures ranging from 18 to 22 °C and are associated with tropical rainforest, with some grassland.
 These climates are subdivided into two types, one that receives less rainfall with a significant dry season and one that is wetter.
 The drier type is found in Abasolo, Irapuato, Salamanca and Romita.
 In total, these hot and relatively moist climates can be found in about 40% of the state.